leftfield-geospatial/leftfield.online/site/index.rst

         :fas:`door-open` **Welcome**
         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-        Leftfield is a small research and software development company specialising in geospatial and earth observation applications, and offering assistance with:
+        Leftfield is a small research and software development company specialising in geospatial and earth observation applications.
+Expert assistance can be provided with:

         * Creating operational software.
         * Applied research and method design.
         * Documentation and publication.

-        Collaborative in nature, and aligned with scientific best practice, Leftfield supports the open source model.
+        Collaborative in nature, Leftfield supports the open source model, and is the creator of the Orthority_, Homonim_ and Geedim_ projects.
 Through it's work, Leftfield aims to contribute toward a sane and vibrant living planet.
 Please get :doc:`in touch <contact>` if you would like to find out more.

 .. grid:: 1 3 3 3
     :gutter: 2